 In 2012, SDI announced its entry into the premium rail market.
 Building construction for the new, internally developed head-hardened technology capability – air quenching, was completed in 2013.
 Commissioning of the new capability was completed in early 2014 and quality certification by the majority of North American Class 1 Railroads completed by the end of 2014.

 The addition of premium rail was accomplished through a modern universal mill capable of rolling 320-foot-long rails, which can be welded together to make 1,650-foot-long rails that have fewer welds than the industry standard.
-Our premium long rail has five welds as compared to 19 welds commonly provided by SDI’s competitors’ rail.
+Our premium long rail has four welds as compared to 19 welds commonly provided by SDI’s competitors’ rail.
 Fewer welds provide critical advantages to our rail customers: first, longer rail takes less time to install making installation less expensive and more efficient.
 Second, fewer weld points mean less maintenance costs as the weld point typically consumes the majority of track maintenance time and attention.
 Third, and most importantly, fewer welds can enhance rail track safety.

 With the expansion, SDI is now the preeminent provider of quality rail for all cut or welded, premium or standard rail products in the United States.